grantcurell/openflow-4112fon/README.md

 - The Dell switches do not support the FLOOD port type which limits their functionality as a switch
 - IN_PORT is not supported so you have to program around figuring out the ingress port
 - The version of OS10 I have does not support the `debug openflow` command
+- The version of OS10 I have does not support any OpenFlow show commands beyond `show openflow flows` and `show openflow switch`